jeremytammik/tbc/a/1993_dark_icon.md

 ####<a name="4"></a> Open Source AI Surging Ahead

-A puprotedly leaked document titled [Google "We Have No Moat, And Neither Does OpenAI"](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) highlights the impressive acceleration of AI research success in the past month:
+A purportedly leaked document titled [Google "We Have No Moat, And Neither Does OpenAI"](https://www.semianalysis.com/p/google-we-have-no-moat-and-neither) highlights the impressive acceleration of AI research success in the past month:

 > I’m talking, of course, about open source.
 Plainly put, they are lapping us.
 Things we consider “major open problems” are solved and in people’s hands today.
 Just to name a few: